 (3) misdemeanor triable in magistrates court or municipal court, notwithstanding the provisions of Sections 22-3-540, 22-3-545, 22-3-550, and 14-25-65, if the value of the property is two thousand dollars or less.
 Upon conviction, the person must be fined not more than one thousand dollars or imprisoned not more than thirty days.”

 In other words, a person commits larceny by a trick if the accused (the defendant) is proven to have made a victim give them property or something of value by misrepresenting a fact that the defendant knew was untruthful.

 Retaining a Price and Price Law Group Criminal Attorney Near Me

 Due to the aura of “moral turpitude” associated with stealing in America, obtaining the SC legal services of an experienced criminal justice attorney at a local law firm is a wise move.
 Since 1906, the James Price family has had a criminal law attorney residing and practicing law in Greenville SC.

-Call us today to speak with one of our attorneys near me in Upstate SC, and receive your free initial consultation lawyer phone call, virtual meeting or in person consult with our South Carolina lawyers.
+Call us today to speak with one of our attorneys near me in Upstate SC, and receive your initial consultation lawyer phone call, virtual meeting or in person consult with our South Carolina lawyers.
 Contact us at (864) 271-3535.